A lot of dog owners do it.

 But it doesn’t stop there.
 Here are more safety precautions to consider:

-- Have your dog undergo fecal examinations about two to four times during the first year of his life.
-Then, he should have a fecal exam once or twice a year afterward.
+- Have your dog’s feces examined by a vet two to four times during the first year of its life.
+Then, it should have a fecal exam once or twice a year afterward.

 Ask your vet about a deworming schedule for your puppy.
 How often should you deworm a puppy?
 Ideally, you should deworm puppies every two weeks, once they reach two weeks of age.

 Most importantly, your dog should be examined by a vet every 6 to 12 months.
 The healthier your dog is, the better it can resist worm infestation.

 Catching Worms By Sharing Bed With A Dog: Conclusion

 Of course you want to let your Yorkie sleep in your bed.
 They are adorable!

 But think twice, before you actually do so.